 @notthreadguy's pro-counter at 407 likes carries the cleanest version of the pro-side thesis: the room does not have an ROI, the cohort does.
 The same Token2049 hallway delivers a top-1% outcome for a stablecoin operator anchoring three pre-locked dinners with payment-infra founders, and a bottom-1% outcome for a 4-person GTM team waiting at a booth for cold inbound.
 The activation discipline is the wedge between those two outcomes.

 Four cohorts, four flips.
 Stablecoin issuers and payment infra: ROI is positive when you host a curated 30-to-60-person dinner with payment-system buyers, zero or worse when you book a booth.
-L2, protocol, and ZK research teams: ROI is positive at Devcon, ETH Denver, ETHConf when you sponsor a builder night and bring two engineers; zero at Token2049-style brand events.
+L2, protocol, and ZK research teams: ROI is positive at Devcon (November 3 to 6, 2026), ETH Denver, ETHConf when you sponsor a builder night and bring two engineers; zero at Token2049-style brand events.
 Founder-stage GTM teams (pre-Series A): ROI is positive on a $5,000 to $25,000 side-event stack with one founder-engineer pair, negative on any booth at any major.
 KOL and creator operators: ROI is positive at side events and after-parties where you are the host, not the guest.
+For how the paid-amplification side of that motion is priced and tiered, the crypto KOL marketing framework is the buying system that sits underneath it.

 The same room produces 50x ROI for a disciplined operator and 0.1x ROI for an undisciplined one, and that is the actual debate.
 The voices arguing all conferences are net negative are right about their own activation pattern.
 The voices arguing discipline flips it are right about a different activation pattern.
 Both are operating with incomplete framing.